kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 The limits on the number of counters across counter sets, mixins and device counter consumption in 1.33 for the Partitionable Devices KEP will be removed, as those are still in alpha.
-The limit of 32 on the number of attributes and capacities per device will be removed over the next 2 releases (1.34 and 1.35) to preserve safe rollbacks.
+The current limit on the total number of attributes and capacities per device will be adjusted a bit to be enforced on the device with mixins applied, rather than just based on what is defined directly on a device.
+This doesn't change the current behavior since a device with more than 32 attributes/capacities defined directly on the device will always fail the updated validation rule.

 With these limits, the worst-case size for a ResourceSlice increases from 1,107,864 bytes to 1,288,825 bytes.